 - Invigorated Water pH RESTORE Alkaline Water Filter Pitcher

-- Is a carbon water filter worth buying?
+- Is a carbon water filter a good investment?

 - What is the purpose of a carbon water filter?